-Water pollution in Phichit province has significantly impacted the local economy, environment, and quality of life.
-A 2017 survey revealed that the Phichit River was severely polluted, with a Water Quality Index (WQI) ranging from 31 to 60 and dissolved oxygen (DO) levels below acceptable standards.
-Key contributing factors include the discharge of domestic wastewater directly into the river and the construction of weirs that obstruct water flow.
+Water pollution in Phetchabun province has significantly impacted the local economy, environment, and quality of life.
+A survey conducted in 2017 revealed that the Phetchaburi River was severely polluted, with a Water Quality Index (WQI) ranging from 31 to 60 and dissolved oxygen (DO) levels below acceptable standards.
+Key contributing factors include domestic wastewater discharge directly into the river and the construction of weirs obstructing water flow.
 Approximately 200 households were found to be encroaching on the riverbanks, with most having septic tanks that discharged directly into the river.
 Additionally, concrete roads and bridges served as barriers to water flow.
-To address these issues, relocating toilets and septic tanks away from the riverbanks has been proposed.
-River restoration efforts have been supported by the community and relevant agencies, including those involved in water management, weed removal, and community engagement.
+To address these issues, the relocation of toilets and septic tanks away from the riverbanks has been proposed.
+River restoration efforts have been supported by the community and relevant agencies, including water management, weed removal, and community engagement.
 Collaborative efforts and inclusive participation have been crucial for river restoration.
-Through effective collaboration, the Phichit River can be revitalized and sustainable development can be achieved.
+Through effective collaboration, the Phetchaburi River can be revitalized and sustainable development can be achieved.